 For many, travel is about seeing the iconic scenes and structures around the world, for others, travel is more about collecting experiences and stories that form sensory memories and opportunities to experience life through the eyes of people very different from me.
+It was a great way to experience the outdoors after my 7 day Rome Itenerary.

 Airbnb has been a partner in my pursuit of travel that is experience-based rather than convenience-based, so when they began offering a service where local guides were sourced to create Experience-based activities, I was interested.

 Day tours have been a staple of tourism for as long as recreational travel has been around, but the new Airbnb “Experience” program offers something different: the chance to be a part of a local custom, experience, or event that tourists normally would never see as they moved from one tour book-point of interest to another.
 Whether participating in a local practice, like truffle hunting, joining a family for a Pachamama meal in Peru, or being invited to view a common space with different eyes, like a class on travel scrapbooking in an Italian park, these tours offer the opportunity to experience travel through different eyes and different senses.
+Although seeing Florence, Italy solo is one of the best travel experiences in Europe for artists, it’s great to connect with a group and get out of the city.

 I first tried the Airbnb Experience in Florence, Italy.
 While researching for my trip I discovered that one option in Florence was truffle hunting, and I was intrigued.
 Described as including a hike, a dog, and food, I signed up and waited for my booking date to arrive!